lperri/track-reco/README.md

 # track-reco
 Project related to CMS Particle Track Reconstruction

-#README IS CURRENTLY IN PROGRESS
+# README IS CURRENTLY UNDER CONSTRUCTION

 **Experiments the Large Hadron Collider (LHC) at CERN:**
 The particle collider consists of various experiments, including the Compact Muon Solenoid (CMS), A Large Ion Collider Experiment (ALICE), A Toroidal LHC Apparatus (ATLAS).
 For a visual representation of the layout of experiments with respect to the LHC, click [here](http://cds.cern.ch/images/OPEN-PHO-ACCEL-2013-056-1)).